 GG4 is relatively resistant to pests.
 However, you should still check your plants with a magnifying glass regularly.
 If you see an infestation, it is tempting to purchase chemical pesticides.
 Rather than ruining your crop, try one of these natural remedies:

 - A combination of four cups of water and five tablespoons of dish soap.
 This mixture does a great job of handling spider mites and aphids.

-- Neem oil.
-This is a natural fungicide and insecticide.
+- Use neem oil; it is a natural fungicide and insecticide.
 It fares well against mites, aphids, and other insects with soft bodies.

 - Beer!
 Place some beer in a saucer.
 It attracts and kills slugs and snails.

 - Pyrethrum spray.
 It is another natural insecticide.
 On this occasion, it comes from dried chrysanthemum flowers.
 Mix it with dish soap and water to deal with flying insects.